replit/ReplitLM/README.md

 3. (Optional) Run the Quickstart steps out of the box to check everything is working

 At a high-level, LLM Foundry is used by defining a configuration yaml and then running  `train/train.py` training script in the LLM Foundry repo with the defined configuration yaml using a command like `composer train/train.py <configuration_yaml_path> <extra_args>`.
-The [scripts/train/yamls](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train/yamls) dir contains example YAMLs for both finetuning an pretaining.
+The [scripts/train/yamls](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train/yamls) dir contains example YAMLs for both finetuning and pretaining.

 **Install Other Requirements for the Replit Models** You will then have to install a few other dependencies specified in the `requirements.txt`.